 In addition, if the conscious occurrence of t' is not sufficient to ground conscious knowledge of its content (i.e., does not provide conclusive reason to believe that its content is that the content of t is that p), then one could consciously think it without thereby being able to know which thought it is.
-But if one cannot know thereby which thought it is-what its content is-then its conscious occurrence cannot ground conscious knowledge of the content of t.
+But if one cannot know thereby which thought it is - what its content is - then its conscious occurrence cannot ground conscious knowledge of the content of t.
 This is because it is supposed to be by virtue of the fact that t' is conscious (and reliably caused) that its occurrence can ground knowledge of which thought t is.
 That is, t''s conscious occurrence is supposed to ground conscious knowledge of the content of t because (it is reliably caused and) its content is that the content of t is p.
-But if t''s being conscious is not sufficient to ground knowledge that it has this content-i.e., if it is not sufficient to ground conscious knowledge of which thought it is-then its being conscious does not explain the conscious introspective identification of t.
+But if t''s being conscious is not sufficient to ground knowledge of which thought t is not sufficient to ground knowledge of which thought it is - then its being conscious does not explain the conscious introspective identification of t.

-To put the point slightly differently, t's consciousness is supposed to make the content of t Immediately knowable.
+To put the point slightly differently, t''s consciousness is supposed to make the content of t Immediately knowable.
 But this is because the content of t' is that the content of t is p.
-Hence, if the consciousness of t' is not sufficient to make its content Immediately knowable-i.e., to make it Immediately knowable that it says that the content of t is p-then it is not sufficient to ground Immediate knowledge of t's content.
+Hence, if the consciousness of t' is not sufficient to make its content Immediately knowable - i.e., to make it Immediately knowable that it says that the content of t is p - then it is not sufficient to ground Immediate knowledge of t's content.30 t's conscious occurrence could not account for Immediate knowledge of the content of t if its conscious occurrence were not sufficient to ground Immediate knowledge that the content of t is that p.
+But that the content of t is that p just is t's content.
+Hence, the conscious occurrence of t' must, if it is to be sufficient to ground Immediate knowledge of the content of t, be sufficient to ground Immediate knowledge of its own content.

 Hence, conscious occurrence of t' must, if it is to be sufficient to ground Immediate knowledge of the content of t, be sufficient to ground conscious knowledge of its own content as well.
-Since the theory under consideration denies this, it is false.31 t''s conscious occurrence could not account for Immediate knowledge of the content of t if its conscious occurrence were not sufficient to ground Immediate knowledge that the content of t is that p.
-But that the content of t is that p just is t''s content.
-Hence, the conscious occurrence of t' must, if it is to be sufficient to ground Immediate knowledge of the content of t, be sufficient to ground Immediate knowledge of its own content.
+Since the theory under consideration denies this, it is false.31

-This argument must not be confused with the following, subtly different and fallacious one:
+30 This argument must not be confused with the following, subtly different and fallacious one:

 This argument equivocates on the phrase 'knowledge of the content of t', which may be read as meaning either (where p is the content of t) knowledge that p, or as knowledge that the content of t is that p.
 The equivocation occurs between the first premise, in which 'knowledge of the content of t' has the former reading, and the conclusion, in which it has the latter reading.
 The same equivocation is more obvious in the following: A knows what the content of the thought t is.
 The content of the thought t is (the proposition that) p.
 Therefore, A knows that p.
 The equivocation is fallacious since it is false that knowing in the first sense is, or is entailed by, knowing in the second sense.
-(Arguments that equivocate are not t ipso facto fallacious, since it is possible for a term to have two senses, d and d entails, or is entailed by, d and for this entailment to be presupposed by, or a tacit premise of, the argument.)
+(Arguments that equivocate are not ipso facto fallacious, since it is possible for a term τ to have two senses, σ_1 and σ_2 , such that σ_1 entails, or is entailed by, σ_2 , and for this entailment to be presupposed by, or a tacit premise of, the argument.)